b00tc4mp/skylab-bootcamp-201901/staff/pedro-garriganogues/array-functions/README.md

 #Getting Started:

-Trying to recreate some of js methods effects without using the methoda itself.
+Trying to recreate some of js methods effects without using the method in question.

-It's should be FULL of bugs and mistakes, but these were learning exercises and mistakes are expected when learning.
+There's probably mistakes all over the place, but since it's a learning exercise it's something to be expected.

 #Built With: